Kafka-21/Econ_lab/Project 1/README.md

 	                    17 = Domestic servant
 	                    98 = DK

-Above attributes will be selected initially and PCA will be performed to reduce attributes.
+Above attributes will be selected initially & PCA will be performed to reduce attributes.